Suspect charged with killing UnitedHealthcare's CEO as an act of terrorism

 The killing kindled a fiery outpouring of resentment toward U.S. health insurance companies, as Americans swapped stories online and elsewhere of being denied coverage, left in limbo as doctors and insurers disagreed, and stuck with sizeable bills.

-The shooting also rattled C-suites, as “wanted” posters with other health care executives’ names and faces appeared on New York streets.
-An outpouring of online vitriol prompted police to warn that there could be an “elevated threat.”
+The shooting also rattled C-suites, as “wanted” posters with other health care executives’ names and faces appeared on New York streets and some social media users extolled Mangione’s deed as payback.

+New York Police Commissioner Jessica Tisch said Tuesday that “any attempt to rationalize this is vile, reckless and offensive to our deeply held principles of justice.”

 A New York law passed after the Sept.
 11 attacks allows prosecutors to charge crimes as acts of terrorism when they’re “intended to intimidate or coerce a civilian population, influence the policies of a unit of government by intimidation or coercion and affect the conduct of a unit of government by murder, assassination or kidnapping.”

-The state’s highest court later said the conduct didn’t amount to terrorism, threw out the conviction and ordered a new trial.
-The defendant, who denied involvement in the shooting, was retried, convicted of attempted murder and manslaughter and sentenced to 50 years in prison.
+Thompson’s killing, Bragg noted, happened early on a workday in an area frequented by commuters, businesspeople and tourists.

+“This was a frightening, well-planned, targeted murder that was intended to cause shock and attention and intimidation,” the district attorney said.

-In the Thompson case, after days of intense police searches and publicity, Mangione was spotted at a McDonald’s in Altoona, Pennsylvania, and arrested.
+After days of intense police searches and publicity, Mangione was spotted Dec.
+9 at a McDonald’s in Altoona, Pennsylvania, and arrested.
 New York police officials have said Mangione was carrying the gun used to kill Thompson, a passport and various fake IDs, including one that the suspected shooter presented to check into a New York hostel.

 The 26-year-old was charged with Pennsylvania gun and forgery offenses and locked up there without bail.
 His Pennsylvania lawyer has questioned the evidence for the forgery charge and the legal grounding for the gun charge.
 The attorney also has said Mangione would fight extradition to New York.